-NAME AND PRINCIPAL POSITION K. Charles Janac President and Chief Executive Officer YEAR 2020 SALARY (\$) 302,636 OPTION AWARDS (1) (\$) NON-EQUITY INCENTIVE PLAN COMPENSATION (\$) (2) 80,640 ALL OTHER COMPENSATION (3)(\$) TOTAL (\$) 383,276 David Mertens Worldwide Vice President of Sales 2020 197,902 354,126 6,242 558,270 Isabelle F. Geday Vice President and General Manager, IP Deployment Division (4) 2020 7,645 (5) 466,564 474,209
+NAME AND PRINCIPAL POSITION K. Charles Janac President and Chief Executive Officer YEAR 2020 SALARY (\$) 302,636 OPTION AWARDS (1) (\$) NON-EQUITY INCENTIVE PLAN COMPENSATION (\$) (2) 80,640 ALL OTHER COMPENSATION (3) (\$) TOTAL (\$) 383,276 David Mertens Worldwide Vice President of Sales 2020 197,902 354,126 6,242 558,270 Isabelle F. Geday Vice President and General Manager, IP Deployment Division (4) 2020 7,645 (5) 466,564 - - 474,209

-(1) For the option awards column, amounts shown represent the grant date fair value of options granted during fiscal year 2020 as calculated in accordance with ASC Topic 718.
+For the option awards column, amounts shown represent the grant date fair value of options granted during fiscal year 2020 as calculated in accordance with ASC Topic 718.
 See Note 13 of the audited consolidated financial statements included elsewhere in this prospectus for the assumptions used in calculating this amount.
+(2) For the non-equity incentive plan compensation column, amounts shown represent the annual performance-based cash bonues and commissions earned by our section of the audited financial statements included elsewhere in this prospectus for the assumptions used in calculating this amount.